L'Agulhas

 L'Agulhas is the southernmost coastal village and holiday resort in South Africa, located within the Cape Agulhas Local Municipality at the southernmost tip of the African mainland.
 It is situated next to the town of Struisbaai and about 30 km south of the regional centre of Bredasdorp.
-Some of the older residents and documents refer to the town as by its former name Cape Agulhas or Cape L'Agulhas or simply Agulhas which were the names that referred to this town before it was changed to L'Agulhas to avoid confusion when the Bredasdorp Municipality changed its name to The Cape Agulhas Municipality (CAM).
+Some of the older residents and documents refer to the town by its former name Cape Agulhas or Cape L'Agulhas or simply Agulhas which were the names that referred to this town before it was changed to L'Agulhas to avoid confusion when the Bredasdorp Municipality changed its name to The Cape Agulhas Municipality (CAM).

 Etymology

 Agulhas is the plural form of “agulha” in Portuguese.
 It is derived from the Late Latin word, “acūcula,” and the Latin word “acula,” both meaning a needle or pin.
 They trace back to the theorized Proto-Indo-European word “h₂eḱ.”

 According to local legend, when sailing to the cape, sailors saw the compass needle point North, directly to the modern day location of L’Agulhas.